ivanma9/HappyTweet/Group Assignments/UpdatedProjectProposal.md

 ## Introduction:

-Our group name is “Happy Tweet” and our project looks at social media usage (specifically Twitter usage) and happiness levels across cities in the U.S. We are trying to see if there is a relationship between trends in overall happiness and Twitter usage/content.
+Our group name is “Happy Tweet” and our project looks at social media usage (specifically Twitter usage) and happiness levels across cities in the U.S. We are trying to see if there is a relationship between trends in overall happiness and Twitter usage/content in the United States.
 The purpose of this project is to highlight the potential damaging nature of social media and the central role it plays in today’s society.

 ## Team Members: